Safari Camps

 Animal Care 101

-In this special week of camp, students entering 8th and 9th grade will interact directly with Denver Zoo’s animal care staff!
+In this special week of camp, students entering 8th grade will interact directly with the Zoo’s animal care staff!
 Our team of Animal Ambassador zookeepers will teach campers the ins and outs of how they care for and train (small) animals.
 Campers will discover how keepers set goals for their animals, and how to create fun enrichment that helps our animals show off their impressive, natural behaviors.
-If your soon-to-be 8th or 9th grader is curious about working at a zoo someday, this camp will demonstrate what caring for the animals is all about!
+If your soon-to-be 8th-grader is curious about working at a zoo someday, this camp will demonstrate what caring for the animals is all about!

 • Things to know